 30 days which caused Atari to lose the Christmas 1983 sales

 season and gave an almost totally unchallenged market over

-to Commodore for its C64 computers essentially giving
+to Commodore for its C64 computers.
+This essentially gave

-Atari's biggest rival a massive leg up in sales.
+Atari's biggest rival in the computer market a massive leg up in sales.

 By January 1984 Atari decides